Cvikli/CryptoOHLCV.jl/README.md

 # TODO:
-- We have to implement the "LIVE" feature. so the data would be always addressing the "from:LIVE" range.
+- "LIVE" feature is ready but we coud add the "from:LIVE" range.
 VERY easy to do... so later on!
 - use this: https://github.com/baggepinnen/SignalAlignment.jl
+- need to handle multiple slices... also recognize gaps and create slices...

 # Any advice is appreciated!